-1.1 Investment funds subject to Instrument
+Investment funds subject to Instrument

-- (1) This Instrument applies to an investment fund that is a reporting issuer. - (2) In Québec, this Instrument does not apply to a reporting issuer organized under - (a) an Act to establish the Fonds de solidarité des travailleurs du Québec (F.T.Q.)
-R.S.Q., chapter F-3.2.1; - (b) an Act to establish Fondaction, le Fonds de dévelopement de la Confédération des syndicats nationaux pour la coopération et l'emploi (R.S.Q., chapter F-3.1.2); and - (c) an Act constituting Capital régional et coopératif Desjardins (R.S.Q., chapter C-6.1).
+- 1.1 (1) This Instrument applies to an investment fund that is a reporting issuer. - (2) In Québec, this Instrument does not apply to a reporting issuer organized under - (a) an Act to establish the Fonds de solidarité des travailleurs du Québec (F.T.Q.)
+R.S.Q., chapter F-3.2.1; - (b) an Act to establish Fondaction, le Fonds de dévelopement de la Confédération des syndicats nationaux pour la coopération et l'emploi (R.S.Q., chapter F-3.1.2); and - (c) an Act constituting Capital régional et coopératif Desjardins (R.S.Q., chapter C-6.1). - (3) Despite subsection (1), sections 6.1 to 6.5 also apply to an investment fund that is not a reporting issuer. - (4) Despite subsection (1), sections 6.1 and 6.5 also apply in respect of a managed account.

-- 1. This Instrument applies to all publicly offered mutual funds and non-redeemable investment funds.
-Investment funds subject to this Instrument include: - labour sponsored or venture capital funds; - scholarship plans; - mutual funds and closed-end funds listed and posted for trading on a stock exchange or quoted on an over-the-counter market; and

-• investment funds not governed by National Instrument 81-102 Mutual Funds (NI 81-102).
+- This Instrument applies to all publicly offered mutual funds and nonredeemable investment funds.
+Investment funds subject to this Instrument include: - labour sponsored or venture capital funds; - scholarship plans; - mutual funds and closed-end funds listed and posted for trading on a stock exchange or quoted on an over-the-counter market; and - investment funds not governed by National Instrument 81-102 Investment Funds (NI 81-102).

 2. This Instrument does not regulate mutual funds that are not reporting issuers (commonly referred to as pooled funds), for example, mutual funds that sell securities to the public only under capital raising exemptions in securities legislation.
+Part 6, however, provides exemptions that may be relied on in connection with certain trades involving managed accounts and investment funds that are not reporting issuers.

-1.2 Definition of "conflict of interest matter"
+Definition of "conflict of interest matter"

-In this Instrument, "a conflict of interest matter" means

-- (a) a situation where a reasonable person would consider a manager, or an entity related to the manager, to have an interest that may conflict with the manager's ability to act in good faith and in the best interests of the investment fund; or - (b) a conflict of interest or self-dealing provision listed in Appendix A that restricts or prohibits an investment fund, a manager or an entity related to the manager from proceeding with a proposed action.
+- 1.2 In this Instrument, "a conflict of interest matter" means - (a) a situation where a reasonable person would consider a manager, or an entity related to the manager, to have an interest that may conflict with the manager's ability to act in good faith and in the best interests of the investment fund; or - (b) a conflict of interest or self-dealing provision listed in Appendix A that restricts or prohibits an investment fund, a manager or an entity related to the manager from proceeding with a proposed action.